Grand Admiral Thrawn: Money Management Lessons

 About Grand Admiral Thrawn

 Disney set about creating a new canon, with an enhanced focus on continuity.
-As Thrawn was a fan favorite he was brought back into the fold on the hit cartoon Star Wars Rebels.
+As Thrawn was a fan favorite, he was brought back into the fold on the hit cartoon Star Wars Rebels.
 Additionaly, Timothy Zhan who wrote the original Thrawn trilogy was tasked with writing a new book returning Thrawn to canon lore.

-Thrawn had an impressive military mind, and he rose to the position of Grand Admiral in the imperial navy in just a few years, an impressive feat for anyone but especially for a non-human like Thrawn.
+Thrawn had a powerful military mind, and he rose to the position of Grand Admiral in the imperial navy in just a few years, an impressive feat for anyone but especially for a non-human like Thrawn.
 He achieved remarkable military victories over the rebels and consistently was two steps ahead of them.
 Thrawn was a strategic mastermind and brilliant planner; he was renowned for his ability to see opportunity and patterns others couldn’t.

 It would surprise no one if he saved a significant portion of his imperil pay and he routinely invested in highly appreciating art and antiques.
 It’s clear he would have reached FIRE (Financial Independence Retire Early) well before it was time to collect imperial social security, (spoiler alert) if he hadn’t been sucked out to beyond by hyperspace jumping space whales.